Zapper-fi/studio-docs/docs/apis/2-endpoints-api-keys.md

 [API keys](https://swagger.io/docs/specification/authentication/api-keys/) to
 authenticate requests.

+We authenticate your private API key using **HTTP authorization request headers**.
+To learn more about how authorization headers work, check out [this documentation on the topic from Mozilla foundation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization#basic_authentication).

 ## Requesting a private key

 You will need a private API key to use the Zapper API.
 To request an API key, please file a [ZenDesk ticket](https://zapperfi.zendesk.com/hc/en-us/requests/new).
 You will be issued a private API key in 24-48 hours.